SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 ### HashiCorp Vault Token Auth Extension

-The HashiCorp Vault Token Auth Extension will contain the token authentication functionality and the token refresh functionality that has been removed from the HashiCorp Vault Extension.
+The HashiCorp Vault Token Auth Extension will contain the token storage functionality and the token refresh functionality that has been removed from the HashiCorp Vault Extension.

 #### HashiCorp Vault Token Auth Extension Settings